COVID-19 Travel Update

-Tailored tours are available for your family of group.
+Tailored tours are available for your family or group.
 We operate tours from 2 -4 passengers in Toyota Landcruisers or for families up to 7.
-We also have a comfortable outback equipped mini bus for 10 passengers, and can combine vehicles for convoys or larger groups.
+We also have a comfortable outback equipped minibus for 10 passengers and can combine vehicles for convoys or larger groups.

 We expect travel to be freely available later in 2020, and likely from June or July.
 Your indication of the desire to travel is appreciated, to enable us to plan.
 For tours scheduled in 2020, a fully refundable deposit of $100 is requested, and will be refunded if tours are not able to operate due to Covid-19 restrictions.

 These “Special booking & refund conditions for Bookings for tours in 2020 affected by Covid-19 restrictions” override the refund policy of our General Terms and Conditions here.
 Other aspects of the General Terms and Conditions remain the same.
 When it is clear restrictions are lifted and tours can proceed, 20% deposit will be requested, or full payment if within 30 days of departure.